|home||[ writing ]||bicycle repair||travel|

 of the whole park.

 Hollywood mass-produces cheap soap operas that European television stations use to pad their programs.
 Although everybody knows they are fiction, they still form an unconscious impression of the US, and let me tell you it's not a favorable one.
-I didn't quite think that Americans routinely engage in drive-by shootings as a leisure activity but one pretty much expects seeing Kojak hunt down villains with squealing tires any minute.
+I didn't quite think that Americans routinely engage in drive-by shootings as a leisure activity but one pretty much expects seeing cops hunt down villains with squealing tires any minute.
 Forget all that; life in the US is basically amazingly similar to life in Europe, and crime is pretty much hidden from view.

 However, two factors exist that suggest caution.
-First, a well-organized militia being essential to the well-being of the state (or so the constitution goes), about one third of US households own one or more guns, and they are amazingly easy to buy.
+First, a well-organized militia being essential to the well-being of the state (or so their constitution goes), about one third of US households own one or more guns, and they are amazingly easy to buy.
 It's considered a matter of democratic freedom and untouchable by rational thought.
 Surprise surprise, the guns actually get used, and lots of people get killed by them.
 Buying a gun to defend yourself, as many people feel they must do, actually increases your chance of being hurt or killed, but as I said reason doesn't apply here.

 Here is another concerned reader comment: "Do us both a favor.... stay the fuck out of MY country.
 We've got too many sissy ass liberals as it is.
 Signed, One gun toting AMERICAN!" :-)